 Visitors and residents in York can now enjoy free unlimited WiFi whilst out and about in the city centre.
-Phase One of the solution, which was provided by Pinacl Solutions, was perfectly timed for the arrival of the Tour De France.
+Phase One of the solution, which was provided by North, was perfectly timed for the arrival of the Tour De France.

 The Tour De France passed through York on Sunday 6th July, when spectators came out in their thousands to cheer on the cyclists.
 Hundreds of people logged in to the WiFi system over the course of the day and it was deemed a great success.